 Condo Market Report

-Toronto Real Estate Board President Michael Collins announced that Greater Toronto Area REALTORS® reported 6,407 condominium apartment sales through TREB's MLS® System in the third quarter of 2019.
-This result was up by 11.1 per cent compared to Q3 2018.
+Toronto Real Estate Board President Michael Collins announced that Greater Toronto Area REALTORS® reported 5,367 condominium apartment sales through TREB's MLS® System in the fourth quarter of 2019.
+This result was up by 3.8 per cent compared to the fourth quarter of 2018.

 In conjunction with TREB's redistricting project, historical data may be subject to revision moving forward.
 This could temporarily impact per cent change comparisons to data from previous years.